 - Most playgrounds/play areas are closed – little ones love exploring the play areas, but in order to reduce any contagion in high-touch areas, most of the playgrounds are temporarily shut down.

-- Most shows are closed – shows and entertainment are slowly being added back to the schedule, including the Beauty and the Beast Sing-Along at EPCOT and For the First Time in Forever: A Frozen Sing-Along Celebration at Hollywood Studios, so check the times guide during your visit to see what’s open.
+- Some shows are closed – shows and entertainment are slowly being added back to the schedule, including the recent re-installment of Beauty and the Beast Sing-Along at EPCOT, and For the First Time in Forever: A Frozen Sing-Along Celebration, Beauty and the Beast – Live on Stage, and Indiana Jones Epic Stunt Spectacular! at Hollywood Studios, so check the times guide during your visit to see what’s open.

-- No tours – Disney’s private tours are exquisitely curated and always fun for guests who want to go behind-the-scenes at the parks, but to protect both visitors and cast members, no tours are available at this time.
+- Tours – Disney’s private tours are exquisitely curated and always fun for guests who want to go behind-the-scenes at the parks, but to protect both visitors and cast members, only a selection of tours are available at this time and must be reserved in advance.

 Characters can still be found throughout the parks, but the typical meet-and-greets are organized a little bit differently.
 Guests may get a glimpse of Pooh frolicking in the green areas of the United Kingdom pavilion at EPCOT, or see characters waving from the upper balcony of the train station at Magic Kingdom.
-Visitors may get socially distanced selfies with the characters, but they will not pose or sign autographs.
+Other, more notable characters are once again available for interactions and photos.
+Review our article here for character details.

 Is park-hopping available to guests?